kdog1425/twitter-analyzer/README.md

 c.
 Experimented with various window sizes, shorter to longer.

 d.
-Realized finding most retweeted tweet is doable but not as simple as it first seems (i.e. when the tweet first appears, it's retweet_count is 0, but that may change before the 5 minute window has passed).
+Realized finding most retweeted tweet seems doable but not as simple as it first seems (i.e. when the tweet first appears, it's retweet_count is 0, but that may change before the 5 minute window has passed).

 ### Who do I talk to? ###